Anisotropy in the cosmic acceleration inferred from supernovae: Introduction

 \section{Introduction}

 Today's standard Lambda-Cold-Dark-Matter ($\Lambda$CDM) cosmological model was established over the past three decades through a process that was focused on getting diverse datasets to be concordant~\cite{Ostriker:1995su} when interpreted in the simplified framework of the Friedmann-Lema\^itre-Robertson-Walker (FLRW) cosmology.
-This assumed out of necessity~\cite{Weinberg:1972kfs}, in the absence of observational evidence, that the Universe is sensibly isotropic and homogeneous on large scales: the Cosmological Principle (CP).
+This assumed ~\cite{Weinberg:1972kfs} that the Universe is sensibly isotropic and homogeneous on large scales: the Cosmological Principle (CP).
 The dominant component of the energy density of this `concordance' model of the Universe is dark energy, represented in its most economical form by Einstein's Cosmological Constant $\Lambda$.

 Evidence for late time acceleration of the expansion rate of the Universe was claimed in the late-1990's from observations of Type~Ia supernovae (SNe~Ia).
 High redshift SNe~Ia were found to be ``0.15 mag (15\% in flux) fainter than the low redshift supernovae'', compared to the expectation for a $\Lambda = 0$ Universe, in a sample of 42 high-z SNe~Ia from the Supernova Cosmology Project, fitted jointly with a sample of 18 SNe~Ia from the Calan/Tololo Supernova Survey~\cite{SupernovaCosmologyProject:1998vns}.
 Similar conclusions were drawn from an overlapping sample of 50 SNe~Ia (16 high-$z$ and 34 nearby)~\cite{SupernovaSearchTeam:1998fmf}.
 These findings, rewarded subsequently with the Nobel prize in physics (2011) ``for the discovery of cosmic acceleration'', were crucial in establishing $\Lambda$CDM as the standard cosmological model.